The beaches of Sierra Leone are each unique, from the colour of the sand to the quality of the waves – discover the perfect one for you.Read more...

 Most international flight tickets already include US$40 departure tax, but local flights tend not to, so be prepared to stump up the extra cash at the airport.

-Direct flight time between the UK and Sierra Leone is only about six hours, but flights are rarely direct.
+Should they resume, direct flight time between the UK and Sierra Leone is only about 6 hours.
 Not the most favoured of worldwide destinations, many planes depart Freetown horribly late at night, leading many a confused ticket-holder to arrive a day late for their 02.00 flight.
 Be prepared too for lengthy delays.

 While the state of the roads and the sheer unpredictability of the environment mean it’s no picnic, a road trip to Sierra Leone is certainly not impossible.
 Make sure you possess Job-like reserves of patience (and charm) to deal with ubiquitous police checkpoints, the only thing south of Tangiers more prominent than Premiership football shirts.
 Driving down from Europe, hugging the coast via Morocco and Mauritania on tarmac roads to Dakar, takes about three weeks.
 The Bradt Africa Overland guide has some good advice about kit and other essentials.